gluster/gcs/deploy/README.md

 Uses the inventory defined for deploy-k8s.yml.

-At the moment this is a playbook, but it really shuold become a role.
+At the moment this is a playbook, but it really should become a role.

 > TODO:
 > - Enable secure deployment with ReST AUTH and TLS.